cellsummer/markdown-cv/index.md

 ### **Voya** `2015.5 - 2015.8`

 _Model Development Intern_ `Winsor, CT`<br>
-* Converting the spreadsheet based assumption tables into a standardized database and designing a MSV table creator to automate input table creation process for the MoSes model;
+* Converting the spreadsheet-based assumption tables into a standardized database and designing a MSV table creator to automate input table creation process for the MoSes model;
-* Redesigning the validation tools for the quarterly production as the major control.Improved the efficiency of the procedure by more than 80 percent;
+* Redesigning the validation tools for the quarterly production as the major control.
+Improved the efficiency of the procedure by more than 80 percent;
 * MoSes CFT model testing and developing

 ## Projects & Areas of Expertise